RomainTrm/Blog/content/posts/desiging-with-types/index.md

 ### THE RULES TO IMPLEMENT

 There are two players: the "serving player" and his opponent.
-Each of them mark points: "love" (0 points), 15, 30 and then 40 points.
+Each mark points: "love" (0 points), 15, 30 and then 40 points.

 A score is expressed as a pair of points, like "15-30" or "40-love".
 By convention, the point of the serving player is always the first.

 To win the game, a player must mark a new point when his score is 40.
-In the case of a "deuce" (40-40), the player who marks get an "advantage", if he marks again then he wins, otherwise the score goes back to "deuce".
+In the case of a "deuce" (40-40), the player who marks gets an "advantage", if he marks again then he wins, otherwise the score goes back to "deuce".

 ### THE NUMBER OF POSSIBLE STATES